cgerson/ufo-sightings-analysis/README.md

 The rest of the metadata was cleaned and expanded to include more fields.
 See "ufo_builddb.ipynb" for iPython notebook script.

-Geocodes were done separately and in batches, so as not to exceed Nominatim's usage policy.
+Geocodes were done separately and in batches, so as not to exceed <b>Nominatim's</b> usage policy.
 See "geocode.py" for script.

+Distance to nearest airport or military base was calculated for each sighting.
+See "airports.dat" (<a href = "http://openflights.org/data.html" target="_blank">source</a>) and "bases.js" (<a href = "http://empire.is/" target="_blank">source</a>) for data.
+Then used the Haversine formula to compute distance between sighting and all possible airports/military bases, and returned minimum distance for each one.

 Census population data was combined to find population of location at time of sighting, and filter out non-US locations.
 See "1790-2010_MASTER.csv" for data.
 Source: U.S. <a href = "https://github.com/cestastanford/historical-us-city-populations" target="_blank">Census Bureau and Erik Steiner, Spatial History Project, Center for Spatial and Textual Analysis, Stanford University</a>.

 This resulted in 52,150 complete UFO sightings.
 See "52150_locations_USA_census_nonull.csv" for data.

 ###Code to analyze:

-Found pairwise distance between all sightings and binned datetime data to cluster sightings.
+Found pairwise distances between all sightings, grouped them into components with <b>NetworkX</b> and binned datetime data to cluster sightings.
+Next, I assigned each sighting an index equal to the number of sightings within its componenet.
+This was coined its "credibility index".
 See "ufo_pairwisedist.ipynb" iPython notebook for script.

 Then set up script to determine most similar UFO sighting to a given, new sighting.
 See "closest_sightings.py" for script.

+###App

-This script was eventually used to set up ufosho.herokuapp.com, a tool to search for similar UFO sightings in time, location and written description.
+This script was eventually used to set up <a href = "ufosho.herokuapp.com" target="_blank">ufosho.herokuapp.com</a>, a tool to search for similar UFO sightings in time, location and written description.